Jared-Young-26/Deep-Learning-On-OSC/question_5_semantic_segmentation/README.md

 3. the demo loads that checkpoint and converts detections into presentation-friendly artifacts
 4. the overlay, mask, JSON summary, and batch CSV show the final result clearly

-This still fits the assignment well because DOTA is an oriented-object detection problem, YOLO11 OBB is a practical baseline for satellite imagery, and the demo still produces a segmentation-style `mask.png` by rasterizing the oriented detections.
+DOTA is an oriented-object detection problem, YOLO11 OBB is a practical baseline for satellite imagery, and the demo still produces a segmentation-style `mask.png` by rasterizing the oriented detections.